p4lang/PI/proto/docs/p4runtime.md

 ## Packet Replication Engine (PRE) API

-PRE is a P4Runtime-configurable block in the *Portable Standard Architecture* (PSA).
+PRE is a P4Runtime-configurable block in the *Portable Switch Architecture* (PSA).
 It provides the dataplane functionality for cloning, multicasting, resubmitting and recirculating packets.
 The P4Runtime API provides mechanisms to program the PRE to control packet replication in the P4 pipeline.
 For detailed